MRU-CSIS-1701-004-202304/lab-00-hello-codespaces/README.md

-## Python Burner Box
+## Lab 0: Hello, Codespaces

-This is a bare-bones Codespace template for use with COMP1701.
+This is a bare-bones Codespace template for Python.